sailfishos/docs.sailfishos.org/Develop/Apps/Packaging/README.md

 ### The .yaml File

-To create an RPM package, you need a `.spec` file that provides information about the software being packaged.
-For Sailfish OS projects, you don’t usually create or modify the `.spec` file directly.
+To create an RPM package, you need a SPEC file that provides information about the software being packaged.
+For Sailfish OS projects, you don’t usually create or modify the SPEC file directly.
 Instead, a more human-readable intermediate metadata file, a `.yaml` file, is used.
-The `.spec` file itself is generated automatically during the build process from the `.yaml` file.
+The SPEC file itself is generated automatically during the build process from the `.yaml` file.

 An initial `.yaml` file is generated when you first create a project using the Sailfish OS Qt Quick application template under Sailfish IDE.
 You can see from the figure in the Installation Package Creation Overview section that the `.pro` file works as a source of data for the `.yaml` file.
 For this reason, the parts of the `.yaml` file are regenerated every time the Qt project file changed.